 In addition to national bodies, which monitor the substances being used in their respective countries, the European Union’s REACH legislation monitors the safety of all chemicals being used.
 This requires industries to assess any hazards and manage any potential risks related to those substances.

 In its registration of TiO2 under REACH, the industry gathered and assessed available scientific data on TiO2 and determined that there was no evidence of hazard according to REACH evaluation criteria.

 TiO2 production is carefully managed by the industry.
 Producers take all necessary measures to comply with EU and member state laws and regulations for the safe handling of materials used in the manufacturing of TiO2.

-Moreover, titanium dioxide has been commercially available for around 100 years.
+Moreover, TiO2 has been commercially available for around 100 years.
 Over this period, extensive studies of workers in the TiO2 manufacturing industry have found no evidence of an increased risk of cancer.

-Four large epidemiology studies in North America and Europe, involving more than 24,000 workers in the titanium dioxide manufacturing industry, indicated no increased risk of cancer or other adverse effects from exposure to TiO2.
+Four large epidemiology studies in North America and Europe, involving more than 24 000 workers in the TiO2 manufacturing industry, indicated no increased risk of cancer or other adverse effects from exposure to TiO2.

-With a legacy of around 100 years of safe production and safe commercial use across a vast number of industries, titanium dioxide has brought major benefits to society, with no harmful effects on people or the environment.
+With a legacy of around 100 years of safe production and safe commercial use across a vast number of industries, TiO2 has brought major benefits to society, with no harmful effects on people or the environment.

-Long-term studies have shown that the consumption, usage and production of titanium dioxide do not harm human beings and many regulatory bodies have determined it is non-toxic and non-carcinogenic to humans.
+Long-term studies have shown that the consumption, usage and production of TiO2 do not harm human beings and many regulatory bodies have determined it is non-toxic and non-carcinogenic to humans.